mindis/snowplow.github.com/_posts/2013-12-20-introducing-our-snowplow-winterns.md

 Brandon Amos is one of our two remote winterns.

-He is based on the East Coast of the US and is a third-year CS undergraduate at Virginia Tech.
+Brandon is based on the East Coast of the US and is a third-year CS undergraduate at Virginia Tech.
 Outside of computer science, Brandon is an indie guitarist, classical pianist, and symphonic trumpeter.
-During the winternship, Brandon wants to learn about Scala and associated libraries, such as Akka and Spray, to use in his own work.
+During the winternship, Brandon aims to learn more about Scala and associated libraries, such as Akka and Spray, so he can use them in his own work.

-PROJECT DESC TO COME.
+Brandon is working on a new stream-based event collector for Snowplow, written in Scala.
+The original plan was for this new collector to collect events from Snowplow trackers over HTTP and then emit them onto a [Kafka] [kafka] queue.
+However, prior to Brandon starting, we were given early access to [Amazon Kinesis] [kinesis], the new fully-managed stream processing service from AWS; we decided it makes more sense to focus on Kinesis as the first target for our new Scala collector.

+Brandon's new Scala collector is being built on top of Spray (aka akka-http), a Scala/Akka toolkit for building REST/HTTP-based integration layers.
+As well as building the

+You can follow Brandon's progress in the xxx.

 ## Jiawen Zhou: a new forex library for Scala